adala-wanyande/social-network-analysis/project/final/parallel/Readme.md

 python run_experiments.py
 ```

-This will produce two types of output files in the root directory:
+This will produce the below output file in the root directory:
 -   `experiment_results_[timestamp].csv`: A CSV file containing the complete results (runtimes, pruning power, etc.) for all runs.
--   `convergence_log_[dataset]_[k].csv`: CSV files containing detailed data for the bounds convergence plots for specified datasets.
+-